gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   for a duplicated tag value when a tagged type is declared.

 *
+  `Container_Checks` Can be used to suppress all checks within Ada.Containers and instances of its children, including Tampering_Check.

+*
+  `Tampering_Check` Can be used to suppress tampering check in the containers.

+*
   `Predicate_Check` can be used to control whether predicate checks are active.
 It is applicable only to predicates for which the policy is `Check`.
 Unlike `Assertion_Policy`, which determines if a given